kirenguyen/unity-game-controllers/iSpyGameController/iSpyGame_Project_Training_Manuel.md

 	* download iSpy-game-unity to your mac
 	* download unit-game-controllers to your Ubuntu.
 		* location: ```/home/[YOUR NAME]/catkin_ws/src```
 3. Become familiar with the iSpy infrastructure.
 Understand the structure of the code.
-If you have any questions, please consult with Huili, Mike or Sam
+If you have any questions, please consult with Huili or Sam
 	* iSpy game in Unity
 	* iSpy game controller in Python
+	* Check the [iSpy architecture overview doc](https://github.com/mitmedialab/unity-game-controllers/blob/ispy-test/iSpyGameController/iSpyGameController%20Overview.md) to learn about its architecture

 4. Learn how to use rosbridge and send ROS messages via ROS Bridge back and forth between Unity code and Python code
 	* Download and install [rosbridge](http://wiki.ros.org/rosbridge_server)